tjr357/testing-notes/meetings/touch-points.with-tamara.2022.04.26.md

 - **DO NOT GIVE IN**
 - **Things can be done in any order**
 ## Action Items
+#todos
-- [ ] Fill out coaching plan, Tamara to send out
+- [x] Fill out coaching plan, Tamara to send out
 - [x] Send IDP to Tamara
-- [ ] Schedule between 3 - 5 for content advisor tomorrow
+- [x] Schedule between 3 - 5 for content advisor tomorrow
 - [x] 1:1:1 tranisition meeting coming up with Chirayu
 - Do not email Tamara **on weekends**